bwlewis/feathercache/README.md

 * Networked file systems like NFS, perhaps the simplest option
 * Networked databases, including key/value stores and others

-But we wanted an approach that works out of the box without dependencies, but could optionally work with some more sophisticated external systems without modification.
-We also wanted a system that is fast, reasonably scalable, simple like a file system, and tailored for native R (or Python) objects because R and Python of course.
+But we wanted an approach that works out of the box without dependencies, nd could optionally work with some more sophisticated external systems without modification.
+We also wanted speed, multiple options for scalability, simplicity of a file system, and tailored for native R (or Python) objects because R and Python of course.

 ## Features